A key appointment has been announced within the senior leadership team at Leeds.

 • Professors Paul Johnson and Selina Stead, the respective new Executive Deans of Social Sciences and Environment; and

 • three new Deans – Dr Margaret Korosec and Dr K Holly Shiflett, who’ve jointly taken up the position of Dean: Online Education and Professional Learning, and Professor Arunangsu Chatterjee, who is Dean: Digital Transformation.

-For media enquiries, contact the University of Leeds press office via firstname.lastname@example.org.
+For media enquiries,email the University of Leeds Press Office at email@example.com.